bmeurant/technical-docs/software-architecture/system-design-patterns/availability-patterns.md

         LB -. stops sending traffic .-> N2;
     end
 ```
 *Description: All nodes serve traffic.
-When a node fails, the load balancer simply stops routing requests to it.*
+When a node fails, the [[load-balancing|load balancer]] simply stops routing requests to it.*

 *   **Pros:** Efficient use of resources, seamless failover with no downtime.
 *   **Cons:** The system must be designed to be [[twelve-factor-app|stateless]] or have its state distributed.